ionic-enterprise/tutorials-and-demos-ng/demos/sqlcipher-kv-pair/README.md

 Base implementations exist for Mobile and Web.
 The Web implementation is intended for development and is not secure.
 The Mobile implementation is secure.

+### Migrating from the Cordova SQLite plugin

+The mobile implementation uses `@capacitor-community/sqlite`.
+Existing installs that used `cordova-sqlcipher-adapter` keep their encrypted database in the legacy `emailcache.db` file.
+On first launch after the upgrade, the app copies that database into the new plugin naming convention (`emailcacheSQLite.db`), opens it with the existing encryption key, and creates the `KeyValuePairs` table if necessary.
+The old file is deleted only after the new connection succeeds.
+If migration or decryption fails, the error is caught and the legacy database is left in place so a later release can retry the migration.

+This assumes the encryption key and SQLCipher configuration remain compatible.
+Production applications should validate migrated data before deleting the legacy file and use an explicit schema migration strategy, such as the database version and `addUpgradeStatement`, for future table changes.

 ### Data Types;

 For our implementation, we would like to initially define a single collection of key-value pairs, but we would also like to make it easy to expand to using multiple key-value